couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 **New Features and Behavior Changes in 1.4.0-dp2**

 * [JCBC-421](http://www.couchbase.com/issues/browse/JCBC-421): Rewriting the Query internals for better performance.
 The <code>Query</code> view object has been rewritten completely for much better performance, removing bottlenecks and allowing much quicker creation (especially if fields with a JSON type are used).
 The rewrite is completely transparent to the user, nothing needs to be changed on the application side.

 * [JCBC-426](http://www.couchbase.com/issues/browse/JCBC-426): Since Carrier Configuration and/or HTTP are selected automatically, there is now also a way to disable one of the two bootstrap phases manually.
 This is only exposed through a system property since it is not intended for everyday use.
 It should only be used when a failure is discovered in the new carrier configuration process and old behaviour needs to be used temporarily.

-Either <code>cbclient.disableCarrierBootstrap</code> or <code>cbclient.disableHttpBootstrap</code> can be set to <code>"true"</code> in order to force disabling the bootstrap type.
-Note that if you disable http bootstrap against clusters < 2.5.0 or if you use memcached bucket types, bootstrapping will fail since they solely rely on the HTTP mechanism.
+Either <code>cbclient.disableCarrierBootstrap</code> or <code>cbclient.disableHttpBootstrap</code> can be set to <code>"true"</code> to force disabling the bootstrap type.
+If you disable HTTP bootstrap against clusters < 2.5.0 or if you use memcached bucket types, bootstrapping will fail because they solely rely on the HTTP mechanism.

-* [JCBC-436](http://www.couchbase.com/issues/browse/JCBC-436): In some scenarios, it might be needed to specify a larger auth timeout per node.
+* [JCBC-436](http://www.couchbase.com/issues/browse/JCBC-436): In some scenarios, you might need to specify a larger auth timeout per node.
 This can be done through the <code>setAuthWaitTime</code> setting in the <code>CouchbaseConnectionFactoryBuilder</code> class (in milliseconds, default is 2500).

 * [SPY-156:](http://www.couchbase.com/issues/browse/SPY-156): More (async) mutate methods are exposed, which helps with default settings and expirations.
 Their sync counterparts have been exposed previously already.
 The following async methods are now available: